-Code S
+Upholstery-Cleaning Code S

-Fabric Care: Spot clean, using a mild water free solvent or dry cleaning product.
+All materials should be professionally dry cleaned to remove any overall soiled condition.
+Spot clean, using a mild water free solvent or dry cleaning product.
+DO NOT SATURATE THE FABRIC.
 Carefully follow instructions on such product.
-Clean only in a well-ventilated room.
+Clean only in a wellventilated room.
 Avoid any product containing carbon tetrachloride, which is highly toxic.
 Pretest small area before proceeding.
 Use professional furniture cleaner when an overall soiled condition is reached.